pact-im/api-doc/_includes/conversations.md

 }
 ```

-This endpoint update assignee of conversation in the company using whatsapp channel.
+This endpoint update assignee the pact user to the conversation in the company.

 ### HTTP Request